nhcarrigan/becca-docs/docs/setup-code.md

 - `MONGODB` (REQUIRED) - The value of this variable will be your MongoDB authentication URI.
 Like the token, this needs to be kept secret to prevent unauthorised access to and modification of your database. **Your URI can be obtained per the instructions on the previous page.**

-- `NODE_ENV` (REQUIRED) - This tells Becca whether she is in a development state or production state - the webhook message includes this value.
+- `NODE_ENV` (OPTIONAL) - This tells Becca whether she is in a development state or production state - the webhook message includes this value.
 Set this to `development` when working locally, and `production` if you are running your own instance.

 - `WH_URL` (REQUIRED) - This is the URL for the Discord webhook.
 Becca will log when it goes online, connects to the database, and any time a server has an error. **This is obtained from the integrations tab of a Discord channel's settings**

 - `CURRENCY_WH` (REQUIRED) - This is the URL for the Discord webhook.
 Becca will log any activity related to the currency system. **This is obtained from the integrations tab of a Discord channel's settings**

+- `CURRENCY_REMINDER_WH` () - This is the URL for the Discord webhook.
+Becca will send currency reminders to this channel. **This is obtained from the integrations tab of a Discord channel's settings**

 These values are necessary for specific commands.
 Using an invalid value will prevent certain commands from functioning.